maningreen/theGreenEngine/LUA.md

   - enemy
   - player bullet

-There are also global tables defined
-  - Global
-    - `setFriction() :: Float -> Void`
-      - sets the global frictional constant
-      - example: `setFriction(1)`
-    - `getFriction() :: Float`
-      - gets the global frictional constant
-      - example: `getFriction()`
-  - Enemy
-    - `addDeathHook :: (Enemy -> Void) -> void`
-      - Provide a function, which takes in an `enemy` and returns `void`, and this function will be called every time an enemy is killed
-      - example:
-        ```lua
-        addDeathHook(function(enemy)
-            print("Enemy killed!")
-        end)
-        ```
-    - `addSpawnHook() :: (Enemy -> Void) -> Void`
-      - Similar to `addDeathHook`, Provide a function, which takes an `enemy`, and returns `void` this function will be called every time an enemy is spawned
-      - example:
-      ```lua
-        addSpawnHook(function(enemy)
-            print("Enemy Spawned!")
-        end)
-      ```
-  - Border
-    - The border table is a set of abstract functions used to implemet wrapping.

-    - `length :: Float`
-      - the lenght from the origin (center) to one side.
-The total length of one side is `2 * length`

-    - `wrapEntity() :: Entity -> Void`
-      - if an "entity" (a base internal class) is out of bounds, it's position will be wrapped around to be inside the border.

-    - `wrapPos() :: Vector2 -> Vector2`
-      - if a vector2 is out of bounds, it's position will be wrapped around to be inside the border.

-    - `wrapPosX() :: Vector2 -> Vector2`
-      - if a vector2's X position is out of bounds, it's X position will be wrapped around to be inside the border.

-    - `wrapPosY() :: Vector2 -> Vector2`
-      - if a vector2's Y position is out of bounds, it's Y position will be wrapped around to be inside the border.

-    - `getShortestPathToPoint() :: Vector2 -> Vector2 -> Vector2`
-      - returns the effective equivilent of `b - a`, with the vector to, wrapped.

-    - `getDistance() :: Vector2 -> Vector2 -> Float`
-      - returns the effective distance between two points.
-  - NodeBullet

-    - `speed :: Float`
-      - the speed (px / s) of all the bullets.

-    - `radius :: Float`
-      - the visual radius of the bullets.

-    - `color :: Color`
-      - the color of the bullets.
-  - Player

-    - `defaultMaxHealth :: Float`
-      - the default maximum health of the player
-      - READ ONLY (if you try writing it *will* explode, and it *is* your fault)

-    - `defaultDashSpeed :: Float`
-      - the default dash speed (px / s) of the player
-      - READ ONLY (if you try writing it *will* explode, and it *is* your fault)

-    - `defaultDashTime :: Float`
-      - the default length a dash lasts (s) for the player
-      - READ ONLY (if you try writing it *will* explode, and it *is* your fault)

-    - `defaultDashControl :: Float`
-      - the default 'control' the player has over the direction a dash. (arbitrary, bigger == more)
-      - READ ONLY (if you try writing it *will* explode, and it *is* your fault)

-    - `defaultMaxDashCount :: Int`
-      - the default maximum amount of dashes the player has.
-      - READ ONLY (if you try writing it *will* explode, and it *is* your fault)

-    - `defaultDashCooldown :: Float`
-      - the default minimum amount of time between ending a dash and beginning a new one.
-      - READ ONLY (if you try writing it *will* explode, and it *is* your fault)

-    -`particleSpawnTime`
-      - The time (s) between spawning the cool little exhaust particles.

 ### Types, in depth
 As mentioned there are multiple "types", implimented as classes in the back, but as tables for you, this is just if your curious, but doesn't amount to much.